iomatix/Lugormod-X/README.md

 # Lugormod X
-**X version aims to change the core of the Lugormod to bring out its potential and making it compatible with the KotF modification and making it official [KotF Multiplayer](https://www.moddb.com/mods/knights-of-the-force-21/downloads) server core.**
+**X version aims to change the core of the Lugormod to bring out its potential, making it compatible with the KotF modification.
+It will support official [KotF Multiplayer](https://www.moddb.com/mods/knights-of-the-force-21/downloads) server core.**

 ### [| The User Guide |](__User_Guide)